Frequently asked questions about Earth and Environmental Science programs

 Contact the head of the Earth and Environmental Science Department for any further information: firstname.lastname@example.org

 Each student at Acadia is allotted an academic advisor.
 You should know who this is, and contact them about any academic issues arising.
-For students in the Earth and Environmental Science Department, Dr. Raeside is the principal advisor, but first-year students may also discuss issues with Dr. McMullin, our first-year lab instructor.
-Dr. O'Driscoll also advises all first and second year Environmental Science majors.
+For students in the Earth and Environmental Science Department, Dr. Stanley or Dr. Spooner are the principal advisors, but first-year students may also discuss issues with Dr. McMullin, our first-year lab instructor.
+Dr. O'Driscoll is the advisor for all Environmental Science majors.